Initial Placement for Fruchterman--Reingold Force Model With Coordinate Newton Direction: Numerical Experiment

 \subsection{Comparison with Other Initializations}

-Next, we conducted experiments to evaluate the performance of the proposed algorithm (\textsf{CN}) compared to random initialization (no prefix) and SA initialization (\textsf{SA}) with various graphs.

-We used all undirected, connected, non-negative weighted graphs with $1,000$ or fewer vertices, which can be generated using the matrices from the Sparse Matrix Collection~\cite{davis2011university} as adjacency matrices.
-For fairness, when we compare with \textsf{SA}, we converted the graphs to an unweighted one.
-It means that we set weights $a_{i,j}$ to $1$ if $a_{i,j} > 0$; otherwise, we set it to $0$.
+Next, we conducted experiments to evaluate the performance of the proposed algorithm (\textsf{CN}) compared to random initialization (\textsf{RAND}) and SA initialization (\textsf{SA}) with various graphs.
+We used all undirected, connected, non-negative weighted graphs with $1{,}000$ or fewer vertices, which can be generated using the matrices from the Sparse Matrix Collection~\citep{davisUniversityFloridaSparse2011} as adjacency matrices.
+In total, we tested with 124 graphs.
+For fairness, when we compare with \textsf{SA}, we set all the weights to one since the SA initialization was originally designed for unweighted graphs.